openmrs/openmrs-contrib-rest-api-docs/source/includes/Encounter/encounter_role.md

 ## Create an encounter role

-* To Create an encounter role you need to specify below attributes in the request body.
+* To Create an encounter role, you need to specify below attributes in the request body.
 If you are not logged in to perform this action, a `401 Unauthorized` status returned.

     ### Attributes